 Project description

 The project OnTheFly WebServices was created to execute queries SDMX to different types of databases.
-Is no longer necessary to have the database structured according to a specific model but simply the presence of some store procedures to perform all queries and create "On the Fly" all required structures.
+Is no longer necessary to have the database structured according to a specific model but simply the presence of some store procedures to perform all queries and create all the "On the Fly" required structures.

 Features

-OnTheFly WebServices answers all queries Soap or Rest both in SDMX v2.0 that SDMX v2.1
+OnTheFly WebServices answers all queries Soap or Rest both in SDMX v2.0 that SDMX v2.1 Implemented funcionalities:

 2.0 WSDL Operations